rhel-labs/learn-katacoda/sql-server-cstore/step2.md

 << OUTPUT ABRIDGED >>
 </pre>

-The mssql tuned profile has several kernel CPU scheduler settings modified that increase the CPU quantum.
+The mssql tuned profile includes the througput-performance profile, and additionally tunes several other resources including the kernel CPU scheduler, transparent huge pages, and max virtual memory page count.

-If you are interested in more details about the tuned-adm tool that ships with RHEL :
+By increasing the CPU scheduling granularity, it allows the kernel to more often evaluate whether a running job should be switched for another process.
+This allows the SQL Server processes to be consistently scheduled when they require CPU time, thus increasing the performance of the database application.

-`man tuned-adm`{{execute T1}}
+Check out `man tuned-adm` if you are interested in more details about the tuned-adm tool.